C. P. Lyons

 After his Wells Gray Park survey, Lyons headed similar exploratory expeditions into Tweedsmuir and Manning Provincial Parks.
-In the 1950s, Lyons visited Liard River Hot Springs, then known as Theresa Hot Springs, in his homemade caravan and conducted a survey of potential park boundaries.
+In the 1950s, Lyons visited Liard River Hot Springs, then known as Theresa Hot Springs, in his homemade caravan and surveyed potential park boundaries.
 He returned to Victoria and recommended that the Hot Springs be made in to a provincial park; this occurred in 1957.
 Lyons was also responsible for negotiations with land owners to secure the original Barkerville historic site and he acquired many artifacts that have brought realism to this popular heritage site.
 Lyons persuaded the Summerland Agricultural Research Station to part with some federal land along Okanagan Lake which became the popular parks of Sun-Oka Beach, Pyramid, Kickininee, and Soorimpt.
 British Columbia travellers in the 1960s and 1970s remember the "Garbage Gobblers" at many viewpoints; Lyons designed these concrete green and yellow figures with big white teeth and a sign "Please Feed Me".
 He also planned the numerous Stop of Interest signs which were 50-word snippets of information along the province's highways.

 Starting in the late 1960s, Lyons became a well-known outdoors photographer with frequent appearances on the CBC nature show, Klahanie.
 As a film lecturer for the National Audubon Society and the World Around Us travel series, he brought British Columbia to audiences in many North American cities.
 He wrote several books (see Bibliography) and is probably best known for Trees, Shrubs and Flowers to Know in British Columbia, plus several other popular field guides on the plants of British Columbia and Washington State.
 These books have appeared in many revised editions since 1952 and have been used by many outdoors people, tourists, and natural history students and professionals.
 In his later years, Lyons was an avid bird-watcher and took up landscape painting to depict the essence of ecosystems that were special to him.

+Mount Lyons, the highest mountain in Wells Gray Park at 2946 m, is named for Chess Lyons, recognizing his many accomplishments and especially his 1940 survey of the Park.